Stephen P. Murray

-Stephen "Steve" P. Murray (August 2, 1962 – March 12, 2015) was a private equity investor and philanthropist.
+Stephen "Steve" P. Murray (August 2, 1962 – March 12, 2015) was an American private equity investor and philanthropist.
 He was president and chief executive officer of CCMP Capital, a private equity firm which focuses on buyout and growth equity transactions.

 Education

 Murray graduated from Boston College in 1984 with a degree in economics.
 In 1989 he earned his master's degree in business administration from Columbia Business School.